tomvandig/eccg/README.md

 Some work must be done on the client side to properly interpret a relationship if it falls completely inside of a compose graph (case 2 above), or on the ECCG side to return rewritten relationships when part of a virtual entity.
 This is not particularly difficult in practice though.

-# Type systems in EC
+# Type systems in ECCG

 This was a lot of theoretical operations, so now we can show how these operations can be combined to express common patterns that are hard to express in ECS.